Skip to content

 Wet vs. Dry Sauna Heaters

-Wet sauna heaters support steam generation when water is applied to stones, offering a softer thermal feel that many people find soothing.
+Wet sauna heaters support steam generation when water is applied to stones, offering a softer heat style that many people find comfortable.
 Dry sauna heaters operate without humidity, maintaining a stronger high-temperature experience.

-- Wet Sauna Heaters: Allows steam for a gentler warmth style.
+• Wet Sauna Heaters: Allows steam for a softer heat style.

 More insight here: What Does a Sauna Do?
 A Complete Guide